great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_regex_based_column_map_expectations.md

     Passes all linting checks
     Has basic input validation and type checking
-    Has both Statement Renderers: prescriptive and diagnostic Has core logic that passes tests for all applicable Execution Engines Has a robust suite of tests, as determined by a code owner Has passed a manual review by a code owner for code standards and style guides
+    Has both Statement Renderers: prescriptive and diagnostic Has core logic that passes tests for all applicable Execution Engines and SQL dialects Has a robust suite of tests, as determined by a code owner Has passed a manual review by a code owner for code standards and style guides
 ```